-Republican senate candidates in Kansas talk about issues important to them
+Republican Senate candidates in Kansas talk about issues important to them

 TOPEKA, Kan.
-(KSNT) — The August primary election is less than a week away.
-Leading up to it, we have been getting answers from the candidates on topics that the voters care about, including healthcare, coronavirus and immigration.
+(KSNW) – The August primary election is less than a week away.
+Leading up to it, we have been getting answers from the candidates on topics that the voters care about, including healthcare, coronavirus, and immigration.

 Dave Lindstrom: